jourzero/waptrun/doc/OAuthThreatAssessment.md

 -   [x] Security issue has been addressed
 -   [ ] Security issue remains to be reviewed or addressed
--   [-] Security issue will not be addressed due it's non-applicability or its perceived low risk
+-   [ ] (N/A) Security issue will not be addressed due it's non-applicability or its perceived low risk
+-   [ ] (TODO) Countermeasure to be implemented

 ## Table of Content